Those women longed for the touch of others' lips, and thus invited their kisses: Reception

 "Those women longed for the touch of others' lips, and thus invited their kisses" was first broadcast on January 10, 1996, and drew a 6% audience share on Japanese television.
 Merchandise on the episode has also been released.

-The episode received mixed reception.
+The episode received a mixed reception.
 It was received positively by The Anime Café's Akio Nagatomi, who described it as a much needed break from action sequences with "a dash or two of humour thrown in for good measure", giving particular praise to the scene in which Shinji argues with Rei in the elevator.
 However, Nagatomi criticized the scene in which Misato and Kaji kiss; while deeming the rest of their storyline fascinating and Misato's motivations as credible, he found Mitsuishi's performance lacking, and their kiss scene as being "true to typical Anno style[;] overdone, complete with violins swelling to a near crippling cliché crescendo".
 For Digitally Obsessed's Joel Cunningham "Those women longed for the touch of others' lips, and thus invited their kisses" was good overall; he praised the several "nice interactions" between Kaji and Misato, and the "particularly funny exchange" between Shinji and Asuka.
 He acknowledged that as the focus was on the characters rather than the plot, it was "a pretty uneventful episode", one that is "definitely [...] for the true fans".
-Comic Book Resources' Theo Kogod criticized Asuka's behavior in forcing Shinji to kiss her, viewing the kiss as one of the worst things Asuka ever did.
+Comic Book Resources' Theo Kogod criticized Asuka's behavior in forcing Shinji to kiss her, viewing the kiss as one of the worst things Asuka has ever done.
 Ex magazine's Kenneth Jin-ho Cho criticized "Tentoumushi no sanba"—played for three seconds during the wedding scene and added to the album Neon Genesis Evangelion Addition—as the "most puzzling" track of the album.